le300/CAT_Annotation_Experiment_2/README.md

 * [Examples_Background_Information_Amount.pdf](Examples_Background_Information_Amount.pdf) - This pdf provides a simple annotation scheme with instructions on how to approach annotating a comics page, as well as examples annotated panels.
 This pdf is downloadable from the CAT so that an annotator can refer to it at any time.

 * [Participant_Information_Sheet.pdf](Participant_Information_Sheet.pdf) - This pdf is an information sheet about the study described in the associated paper.
-This information sheet shows that the study was approved by Queen Mary University of Londobn, and was given to every annotator before their participation in the study.
+This information sheet shows that the study was approved by Queen Mary University of London, and was given to every annotator before their participation in the study.

 * [Annotations_Prolific](Annotations_Prolific) - This folder contains all the collected annotations for each study.

-  * [Background_Detail_Binary_Story1](Background_Detail_Binary_Story1) - This folder holds all the annotations collected when testing agreement for Story 1 using a binary scale.
+  * [Background_Detail_Binary_Story1](Background_Detail_Binary_Story1) - Holds all the annotations collected when testing agreement for Story 1 using a binary scale.
+The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.
+  * [Background_Detail_Binary_Story2](Background_Detail_Binary_Story2) - Holds all the annotations collected when testing agreement for Story 2 using a binary scale.
+The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.
+  * [Background_Detail_LikertScale_Story1](Background_Detail_LikertScale_Story1) - Holds all the annotations collected when testing agreement for Story 1 using an ordinal scale.
+The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.
+  * [Background_Detail_LikertScale_Story2](Background_Detail_LikertScale_Story2) - Holds all the annotations collected when testing agreement for Story 2 using an ordinal scale.
+The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.
+  * [Background_Detail_RealValue_Story1](Background_Detail_RealValue_Story1) - Holds all the annotations collected when testing agreement for Story 1 using a continuous scale.
+The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.
+  * [Background_Detail_RealValue_Story2](Background_Detail_RealValue_Story2) - Holds all the annotations collected when testing agreement for Story 2 using a continuous scale.
 The [Processed_Data](Processed_Data) subfolder contains each individual participant's annotations in JSON files.

 * [ComicPages](ComicPages) - This folder contains pdfs of all the comic pages that were annotated in the annotation experiments described in the paper.